As seen in:

 PS—I'd be glad to share how the idea-collection program I developed raised our quality measures 18% across the board.

 That cover letter spacing is just right.
 Single-spaced, with an extra line between each section.
 (And three lines after “Best regards.”)
+We'll repeat ourselves, but you usually shouldn't double-space your cover letter.

 Pro Tip: Do you indent a cover letter?
 No. Don’t use cover letter indents.
 Indents or tabs at the start of paragraphs are for books and (some) magazine articles.